juanferrer/session-reports/campaigns/_heroes_for_ghosts/sessions/session-54.md

 Where there is truth and law, it follows perfect order.
 We arranged everything and travelled there.
 Turns out, Hasanas needs help from Elora to win a bet about the best musician in the planes.

 Zariel, the she-devil, is the biggest wig in the event.
-She’s very powerful.
+She's very powerful.
 Also, she sounds hot.
-Here’s the plan:
+Here's the plan:
 - Abel is the stylist
 - RIP is the voice trainer
 - Adrik carries the bags
 - Varhoe and Brilan are the bodyguards (with suits and sunglasses)
 - And Elora is the artist

 Sivis does political espionage.
-King Koth is involved in the emerald claw, but there’s rumours he’s a vampire.
+King Koth is involved in the emerald claw, but there's rumours he's a vampire.